raspberrypilearning/count-the-creatures/en/step_3.md

 --- task ---

-Test your code still works, by clicking the `green flag`{:class="block3events"} and holding up the paper in front of the camera
+Test your code still works by clicking the `green flag`{:class="block3events"} and holding up the paper in front of the camera.

 --- /task ---